exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 CREATE VIRTUAL SCHEMA EVSL_VIRTUAL_SCHEMA
     USING EVSL_SCHEMA.EVSL_ADAPTER
     WITH
     SCHEMA_NAME = '<schema name>'
     EXCLUDED_CAPABILITIES = 'SELECTLIST_PROJECTION, ORDER_BY_COLUMN'
 ```

 ### Filtering Tables

 Often you will not need or even want all the tables in the source schema to be visible in the RLS-protected schema.
-In those cases you can simply specify an include-list as a property when creating the RLS Virtual Schema.
+In those cases you can simply specify an include-list as a property when creating the Virtual Schema.

 Just provide a comma-separated list of table names in the property `TABLE_FILTER` and the scan of the source schema will skip all tables that are not listed.
 In a source schema with a large number of tables, this can also speed up the scan.